 has the added advantage of security and flexibility.
 When you rely on $_ENV

-, sensitive information doesn't need to be directly embedded in your PHP files—you avoid exposure risks. $_ENV
+, sensitive information doesn’t need to be directly embedded in your PHP files—you avoid exposure risks.

-This can include information such as database credentials or API keys that may sit in environment files, such as
+This can include information such as database credentials or API keys that may sit in environment files, such as .env

-, and then be fetched by PHP with .env
+, and then be fetched by PHP with $_ENV

-without exposing them in your code. $_ENV
+without exposing them in your code.

 That way, sensitive information will remain safe when the code is versioned or shared by excluding the environment file from version control.

-In this next section, you will learn how to set up
+In this next section, you will learn how to set up $_ENV

 Setup and Configuration of $_ENV in PHP

-To get started using
+To get started using $_ENV

 , you need to set up your environment variables.
-If you're in a local development environment, you'll want to create a $_ENV
+If you’re in a local development environment, you’ll want to create a .env

 DB_HOST=localhost